Drug Interactions between Implanon and propranolol

 - Implanon is used to treat Birth Control.

-- Propranolol is a member of the following drug classes: group II antiarrhythmics, non-cardioselective beta blockers.
+- Propranolol is in the following drug classes: group II antiarrhythmics, non-cardioselective beta blockers.

 - Aortic Stenosis